| |

 -

-employee will receive a guaranteed retirement fund,
+receive a guaranteed retirement fund, usually payable in

-may be made to the plan by the employer at the level
+plan by the employer at the level needed to fund the

-needed to fund the benefit.
-The annual contributions are
+benefit.
+The annual contributions are limited to a

-limited to a specified amount, indexed for inflation. top
+specified amount, indexed for inflation. top

 -